 Before children begin to communicate, they need to be motivated to verbalise and share language.
-Some of the best ways we can do this is through promotion of preverbal skills, or skills required before a child will attempt to talk.
-Preverbal skills are part of communication and cognitive development and include; joint attention, imitation, turn taking, waiting, pointing etc. All these skills generally start to develop at about 7 months.
+Some of the best ways we can do this is through the promotion of preverbal skills, or skills required before a child will attempt to talk.
+Preverbal skills are part of communication and cognitive development and include; joint attention, imitation, turn-taking, waiting, pointing etc. All of these skills generally start to develop at about 7 months.

 Making the connection with your child can sometimes be best done without toys and a great way to enhance preverbal skills are through people games!
 As the name suggests, people games use ‘people’ to make learning and play FUN.
 Clapping games, peek-a-boo, hide and seek, dancing and singing and chasey are all examples of fun and engaging people games.

-These types of games allow children independence and control over there play, as they are structured and predictable and help facilitate routine-driven learning.
-They are repetitive thus support language and vocabulary development.
+These types of games allow children independence and control over their play, as they are structured and predictable and help facilitate routine-driven learning.
+They are repetitive thus supporting language and vocabulary development.
 They are fun and exciting which promotes connection and interest.

 People games help teach children about:

 - Starting and ending a game (how games ‘work’)

 - Joint attention (where objects are involved)